rec/impall/README.rst

 where if no directory is specified it uses the current directory.

-You can use environment variables to set properties as above but for convenience there are also command line flags for each property, so you can write:
+You can use environment variables to set properties as above and for convenience there are also command line flags for each property, so you can write:

 .. code-block:: bash